flarum/docs/docs/contributing.md

-# Help Build Flarum
+# Contributing

 Interested in contributing to Flarum development?
 That's great!
-From [opening a bug report](bugs.md) to creating a pull request: every single one is appreciated and welcome.
-Flarum wouldn't be possible without our community contributions.
+From [opening a bug report](bugs.md) to creating a pull request: every contribution is appreciated and welcome.

 Before contributing, please read the [code of conduct](code-of-conduct.md).

 This document is a guide for developers who want to contribute code to Flarum.
 If you're just getting started, we recommend that you read the [Getting Started](/extend/start.md) documentation in the Extension docs to understand a bit more about how Flarum works.

-## Why Contribute to Flarum?

-⚡ **Have Real Impact.** There are thousands of Flarum instances, with millions of aggregate end users.
-By contributing to Flarum, your code will have a positive impact on all of them.

-🔮 **Shape the Future of Flarum.** We have a long backlog, and limited time.
-If you're willing to champion a feature or change, it's much more likely to happen, and you'll be able to enact your vision for it.
-Plus, our roadmap and milestones are set by our [core development team](https://flarum.org/team), and all of us started as contributors.
-The best road to influence is contributing.

-🧑‍💻 **Become a Better Engineer.** Our codebase is modern, and we heavily value good engineering and clean code.
-There's also a lot of interesting, challenging problems to solve regarding design, infrastructure, performance, and extensibility.
-Especially if you're a student or early in your career, working on Flarum is a great opportunity to build development skills.

-🎠 **It's Fun!** We really enjoy working on Flarum: there's a lot of interesting challenges and fun features to build.
-We also have an active community on [our forums](https://discuss.flarum.org) and [Discord server](https://flarum.org/chat).

 ## What to Work On

 Check out our upcoming [Milestones](https://github.com/flarum/core/milestones) for an overview of what needs to be done.
 See the [Good first issue](https://github.com/flarum/core/labels/Good%20first%20issue) label for a list of issues that should be relatively easy to get started with.
-If there's anything you're unsure of, don't hesitate to ask!
-All of us were just starting out once.

 If you're planning to go ahead and work on something, please comment on the relevant issue or create a new one first.
 This way we can ensure that your precious work is not in vain.

-Since Flarum is so extension-driven, we highly recommend [our extension docs](extend/README.md) as a reference when working on core, as well as for bundled extensions.
-You should start with [the introduction](extend/README.md) for a better understanding of our extension philosophy.

 ## Development Setup

-### Setting Up a Local Codebase

 [flarum/flarum](https://github.com/flarum/flarum) is a "skeleton" application which uses Composer to download [flarum/core](https://github.com/flarum/core) and a [bunch of extensions](https://github.com/flarum).
 In order to work on these, we recommend forking and cloning them into a [Composer path repository](https://getcomposer.org/doc/05-repositories.md#path):